 Then you might also like:

-In a food proccessor fitting with a grating attachment, pulse cauliflower until it resembles rice
+- In a food processor fitting with a grating attachment, pulse cauliflower until it resembles rice

-Make a well in center and add the eggs, scrambling until cooked and stirring into the cauliflower.
+- Make a well in the center and add the eggs, scrambling until cooked and stirring into the cauliflower.